liyxbaby/genetics-ml-evolutive/README.md

 # Genetics ML Evolutive
-A library to study evolutive, genetics-based machine learning algorithms in an objec
+A library to study evolutive, genetics-based machine learning algorithms in an object-oriented programming paradigm.
+The original project was by anothe